EthynChesn/Assignment2/README.md

-As of now - it's at least possible for the server and client to communicate without waiting one at a time... but there are Thread errors when the connection is closed.
-I'm not sure what happens when multiple clients try to connect to the server.
+v1.0 - As of now - it's at least possible for the server and client to communicate without waiting one at a time... but there are Thread errors when the connection is closed.
+I'm not sure what happens when multiple clients try to connect to the server. v2.0 - Server and Client and communicate.
+No threading errors.
+Multiple clients connect and can message the server, but the server seems to send messages to a random client